• Menu

 Colonel J. S. Pinckard

-Pinckard married Nina Winter, a daughter of Judge John Gindrat and Sarah Verdier Calhoun Winter who occupied Winter Place on Goldthwaite Street.
-John Gindrat Winter was a prominent lawyer who formed a new law firm following the Civil War alongside his father Joseph Samuel Winter, and former Confederate congressman William Parish Chilton, and for some years was a judge of the Circuit Court of Montgomery County.
+Pinckard married Nina Winter, a daughter of Judge John Gindrat and Sarah Verdier Calhoun Winter, who occupied Winter Place on Goldthwaite Street.
+John Gindrat Winter was a prominent lawyer who formed a new law firm following the Civil War alongside his father, Joseph Samuel Winter, and former Confederate congressman William Parish Chilton.
+He was a judge of the Circuit Court of Montgomery County for a few years.
 Pinckard became associated with Judge John McElderry Chilton, son of William Parish Chilton, and subsequently formed a partnership for law practice in the abstract business, founding the State Abstract Company with Jack Thorington.

-In 1904, Pinckard became interested in the development of property just east of downtown Montgomery.
+In 1904, Pinckard became interested in developing property just east of downtown Montgomery.
 A company was formed under the name Capitol Heights Development Company, and a new street was opened.
 This street was called Madison Avenue Extension and extended eastward from Jackson Street to Mount Meigs Road.
-It was on Madison Avenue that he had his home built at a cost of $17,000 which he would call “Rockhaven.”
+It was on Madison Avenue that he had his home built at a cost of $17,000, which he would call “Rockhaven.”

 Pinckard State Abstract Co